 Rangers had been chasing the 4.71-metre, 600-kilo saltwater croc for a decade.
 Tour operators and fisherman had long-reported glimpsing a monster croc near a Katherine River boat ramp, but rangers had never seen it.
 Then, on Monday afternoon, NT Parks and Wildlife announced that the lizard was no myth, and they’d sedated and caught the thing.

 The hunt began in May when rangers first surveyed the river of the Nitmiluk National Park via helicopter.
 This survey is run every year before the dry season to identify crocs.
-And although unusual in inland Northern Territory, saltwater crocodiles are the larger, more aggressive species, and are removed before the river is opened up to swimmers in the winter.
+And although unusual in inland NT, saltwater crocodiles are the larger, more aggressive species, and are removed before the river is opened up to swimmers in the winter.

-“Even though it is the dry season, crocs are around.
+“Even though it is dry season, crocs are around.
 They are always moving around regardless of the temperature,” he said.
 “The population is growing.”

 And even though they're seasoned trappers, the rangers admitted they took no chances.
-“When they are this big, we just sedate them so there is no chance of us getting chomped,” said Chris Burke.
+“When they are this big we just sedate them, so there is no chance of us getting chomped,” said Chris Burke.